Sautie/RGenomeGcode/README.md

 # RGenomeGcode
 Miguel Sautié,
-Methods to compute GC and genome robustness, code under development
+Methods to compute GC and genetic robustness